MatthiasCarnein/textClust/README.md

 # textClust

-This R package implements an algorithm to cluster text streams as proposed in our paper:
+This R package implements an algorithm for topic discovery by clustering text streams as proposed in our paper:

 > Carnein M., Assenmacher D. and Trautmann H. (2017), "Stream Clustering of Chat Messages with Applications to Twitch Streams", In Advances in Conceptual Modeling: ER 2017 Workshops AHA, MoBiD, MREBA, OntoCom, and QMMQ, Valencia, Spain, November 6--9, 2017, Proceedings. , pp. 79-88.
 Springer International Publishing.